Login

 1. 1

-Although you need to speak to a physician in person to undergo a medical CBD evaluation, soon it will be possible to start this process online.
-Join our waitlist to be notified of when our services are available in SC.
+You need to speak to a healthcare provider in person to undergo a medical CBD evaluation; however, completing this process online will soon be possible.
+Join our waitlist to be notified when we’re open in South Carolina.

-Once we’re live, you’ll be able to register for a profile with Leafwell, and we will endeavor to put you in contact with an SC-licensed medical CBD physician.
+Once we’re live, you can register with Leafwell, and we will connect you with a licensed physician.

 2. 2

-You can discuss your medical CBD needs with your doctor during your consultation at your appointment.
+You can discuss your medical CBD needs with your doctor during your consultation.

 3. 3